 Other areas of counselling I deal with

 Initial 50 minute session £40.

 If you feel you may need a longer session from time to time, this can be agreed by prior arrangement and is charged pro-rata.

-Counselling Trainees: £35 per session (most training institutions mandate at least 40-60 sessions of weekly therapy during training)
+Counselling Trainees: I have considerable experience of supporting trainee and newly-qualified counsellors through their training (and beyond).
+I charge £35-£40 (depending on time of day) per session (most training institutions mandate at least 40-60 sessions of weekly therapy during training)

 My room has disabled access (inc. wheelchair access and off-street parking by prior arrangement).